anderkve/FYS3150/_sources/book/projects/project5.md

 - **Collaboration:** We strongly encourage you to collaborate with others, in groups of up to three students.
 The group hands in a single pdf.
 Remember to list everyone's name in the pdf.

 - **Reproducibility:** Your code should be available on a GitHub repo.
-You can refer to relevant parts of your code in your answers.
 Make sure to include a README file in the repo that briefly explains how the code is organised, and how it should be compiled and run in order for others to reproduce your results.

 - **Figures:** Figures included in your LaTeX document should preferrably be made as vector graphics (e.g. `.pdf` files), rather than raster graphics (e.g. `.png` files).

 ## Introduction

-The goal of this project is to simulate the two-dimensional time-dependent Schrödinger equation, and use it to study a double-slit-in-a-box setup and variations thereof.
+The goal of this project is to simulate the two-dimensional time-dependent Schrödinger equation, and use it to study a double-slit setup (inside a box) and variations thereof.
 In short, you will write a simulation that can give results [`like this`](https://www.dropbox.com/s/76sdq2ecp0ekiin/animation.mp4?dl=0).
-(Note that you will not be required to animate your results, but it's quite instructive and fun to do so.)
+(You will not be required to animate your results, but it's quite instructive and fun to do so.)

 The key methodological aspects of the projects are:
 - Understanding partial differential equations (PDEs)